An axiomatization of six-functor formalisms: Noetherian Nagata setups and local six-functor formalisms

 In this section we define \textit{local six-functor formalisms}, which we can think of as ``Nagata six-functor formalisms that take values in presentable stable $\infty$-categories, and have recollements''.
 For this, we need to specialize from a Nagata setup to a \textit{noetherian Nagata setup}.
 This is a Nagata setup $(\C, I, P)$ where $\C$ is a 1-category, and where the class $J\subseteq P$ of monomorphisms in $P$ plays a special role dual to that of $I$; one can think of morphisms in $I$ and $J$ as open immersions and closed immersions respectively.
-The complete list of properties that $(\C,I,P)$ needs to satisfy to be a noetherian Nagata setup is quite long, and we defer this to Definition \ref{defn:app_top_Nagata_setup} and Definition \ref{defn:app_noeth}.
-The upshot is that a noetherian Nagata setup has exactly the required properties to prove one the equivalence (\ref{eq:intro1}).
-We show this in Proposition \ref{prop:appendix}.
+The upshot is that a noetherian Nagata setup has exactly the required properties to prove one the equivalence (\ref{eq:intro1}), we show this in Subsection \ref{subsect:span_and_comp}.
+Then we show that a local six-functor formalism is uniquely determined by its restriction to a subcategory of ``complete objects''.

-For simplicity, in this section we fix the noetherian Nagata setup $(\var,I,P)$, where $\var$ is the category of varieties over a fixed field $k$, $I$ is the set of open immersions and $P$ the set of proper morphisms.
-For another example, see Example \ref{ex:app_noeth_setup}.
-As in the introduction, varieties are reduced, separated, finite type schemes over a fixed field $k$, and a variety $X$ is \textit{complete} if the map $X\to \textup{spec}\ k$ is proper.
-We define the following category.